Paycheck Protection Program Loan: $349 billion

 - Have a 1% fixed interest rate.

 - Have a loan term of five years.

 - Do not require a personal guarantee or collateral for the loan.

 - Defers payments for six months, but interest will continue to accrue over this period.

-- This loan may be forgiven and not counted as income to the person or business if it’s spent during the first eight weeks on operating expenses.
+- This loan may be forgiven and not counted as income to the person or business, if it’s spent within 24 weeks on operating expenses.

 - To underwrite PPP loans, lenders will need to verify that the borrower was in operation on Feb.
 15, 2020, and that it had employees for whom it paid salaries and payroll taxes.
 The lender will also have to verify the dollar amount of average payroll costs.
 The SBA will not review loan applications, according to a senior administration official, but lenders will receive an SBA loan number and verify that the applicant has not already received a PPP loan.

 - The SBA will pay the lender a processing fee calculated on the loan balance, ranging from 1% for loans of over $2 million to 5% for loans of $350,000 or less.
 PPP loans may be sold in the secondary market, and the SBA will not collect fees for guarantees sold.
 The guidance includes fee caps for agents assisting with loan applications.

 Loans are forgiven when the proceeds are used for any of the following costs: